Loader

 • Emptying water from containers and covering the ones that cannot be emptied.

-Taking proper precautions and getting timely treatment if infected are the best ways to deal with the chikungunya virus.
+Taking proper precautions and getting timely treatment for Chikungunya if infected are the best ways to deal with the chikungunya virus.
 The same symptoms as that of chikungunya can also be noticed in patients with Zika virus or dengue, so getting a proper diagnosis performed on time is of prime importance.
+The recovery time of chikungunya can be prolonged for individuals who experience complications or relapses of symptoms.

 Want to book a Blood Test?